bilke/Craft-Docs/source/diving-in/fields/types/plain-text.rst

 Entry Page
 ----------

-On the Entry page, you get a a simple text field for use.
+On the Entry page, you get a simple text field for use.

 .. image:: ../../../_static/images/diving-in/fields/plaintext-entry.png
    :alt: Plain Text Entry